25 Fun Games for Tweens to Try this Year

 Cheat:

-card game that only requires a regular set of cards, this one is great for tweens.
-You take the cards and deal them evenly to all players.
-The way to win is to be the first to get rid of all their cards.
-Gameplay works by laying down cards after saying what they are.
-The must be the same value, so you could lay down two twos or four aces or any other combination.
 What makes the game fun is you are encouraged to cheat.
-For instance, you could lie down four cards claiming they are four kings when really they are two kings, an ace, and a six.
+For instance, you could lay down four cards, claiming they are four kings when really they are two kings, an ace, and a six.
 If someone calls out “Cheat!” your cards are checked.
 If you cheated, you take the pile of cards.
-If you call cheat but nobody has, you take the pile.
+If you call cheat but are wrong, you take the pile.
 If you need more inspiration on the best card games to play with adults, teens, tweens, and kids, check out our ultimate guide right here!
-We are sure you will find something for small to large groups!
+We’re sure you’ll find something for small to large groups!

 Jenga:

 Jenga is a great game that revolves around subtlety, teamwork, and physics.
 The game consists of wooden blocks that are stacked up together.
 The goal?
 To pull out a block, without tipping over the tower, and then place it onto the top of the tower.
-You have to be steady and concentrate in order to win, but whichever team doesn’t bring down the tower is going to reign supreme for this one.
+You have to be steady and concentrate in order to win, but whichever team doesn’t bring down the tower reigns supreme.
+You can play with the whole family for a family game night!

 Balloon or Blow: